-Visiting the Peak Tower in Hong Kong aka Victoria Peak
+Visiting the Peak Tower (Victoria Peak) in Hong Kong

-This does not surprise, as it is the highest point on the Hong Kong Island.
-It offers great view on Kowloon, the mainland of Hong Kong, as well as some parts of Hong Kong Island (where it is located) and if you are in Hong Kong for a trip make sure you definitely visit Victoria Peak.
+This does not surprise, as it is the highest point on Hong Kong Island.
+It offers a great view on Kowloon, the mainland of Hong Kong, as well as some parts of Hong Kong Island (where it is located), and if you are in Hong Kong for a trip make sure you definitely visit Victoria Peak.

 How to Get to the Peak Tower

 I had a Peak Tram Ticket which was included in my hop-on hop-off ticket.
 So hiking up didn’t even come to my mind (but most of all because I can be pretty lazy) and it seemed natural to me to use that ticket for getting up.